DiegoCico/treeva/README.md

 - **@react-three/fiber**: Integrates Three.js with React for the 3D tree visualizations.
 - **Firebase Firestore**: Real-time database for storing and managing project data, allowing teams to collaborate and update tasks in real time.
 - **Victory**: Charting library for rendering analytics, making it easy to track sprint progress and visualize team statistics.

+## Future Upgrades

+- **Task Comments and Attachments**: Allow team members to add comments and attach files to tasks, enhancing collaboration and detail-sharing.
+- **Enhanced User Roles and Permissions**: Add user roles such as Admin, Member, and Viewer, each with specific permissions for creating, editing, or viewing tasks.
+- **Notifications and Reminders**: Implement a notification system for upcoming deadlines and reminders for incomplete tasks.
+- **Enhanced Analytics**: Add more detailed charts and graphs, such as individual performance analytics, sprint overviews, and burndown charts.
+- **Integrations with Other Platforms**: Support integrations with popular platforms like Slack, Trello, and Google Calendar for cross-platform synchronization.
+- **AI-Powered Task Recommendations**: Use machine learning to analyze user productivity and suggest task prioritization or workflow improvements.